Instructors and Administration

 Arianna Goldina, Piano

 Performances: Recital performances of the Goldina-Loumbrozo Piano Duo throughout North America, France, Germany, Italy, United Kingdom, Scandinavia, Russia, and the Baltic states; concerto appearances with the Detroit Symphony, Pacific Symphony, New World Symphony, Symphony of the Americas, Philharmonic Orchestra of Florida, and Latvian National Symphonic Orchestra.
 Lecture-Recitals: Throughout the United States.
 Broadcasts: Radio France, BBC, Television Polynesie, WVIA – Scranton/Wilkes-Barre, KUSC-Los Angeles, KSJN-Minnesota Public Radio.
 Recordings: Aaron Copland’s complete works for one piano, four hands, and two pianos; American Music for Two Pianos: John Corigliano and Ned Rorem; French Music for Two Pianos; Arianna Goldina and Remy Loumbrozo Play Liszt.
 Awards: Winner of five international duo-piano competitions, including First Prize, Second Dranoff International 2 Piano Competition, and First Prize, Seventh Valentino Bucchi Two Piano International Competition.
 Adjudicator: American Liszt Society, International Concert Alliance, the Gina Bachauer International Piano Competition, and the Seventh Dranoff International 2 -Piano Competition.
 Education: Ph.D., piano performance, New York University; M.M., The Juilliard School of Music; diploma in performance, summa cum laude, Latvian State Conservatory; piano studies with Herbert Stessin and Martin Canin.
 Former faculty positions: French-American Conservatory of Music, Roosa School of Music, New York University, The Juilliard School of Music.
-Current faculty positions: Adjunct-lecturer, Moravian College, since 1999; Prep Center since 2008.
+Current faculty positions: Artist-Lecturer, Moravian University, since 1999; Prep Center since 2008.

 Interview